Special-Niewbie/HandleOS/features.md

    This page is one of the most important features of HandleOS and will continue to evolve over time.
 Here, you will find several buttons, but the main one is **"Start Restore"**.
 The other options provide additional functionalities or useful information.
 Let's go through them one by one:

    1. `Informative List`
-      This list shows what Microsoft attempts to reinstall or modify in the background after a Windows update.
-It helps you understand whether it is necessary to reapply HandleOS settings to prevent unwanted changes and maintain system privacy and performance.
+      This list highlights what Microsoft may attempt to reinstall or modify silently after a Windows update.
+It helps you decide whether you need to reapply HandleOS settings to block unwanted changes—like AI or background services—and preserve both privacy and performance.

-   2. `Disable Edge & OneDrive Reinstallation` (Checkbox)
+   2. `Disable Edge, OneDrive & all AI Services Reinstallation` (Checkbox)
-      Keep this checkbox enabled if you do not use **Edge** or **OneDrive** (*highly suggested to don't use them*).
-Even if you manually uninstall these applications, Microsoft often reinstalls them during updates or adds background services that collect user data.
-Over time upgrade after upgrades, these components may be gradually restored without your consent.
+      Keep this checkbox enabled if you do not use Edge or OneDrive (strongly recommended not to use them), and want to block both visible and hidden AI services like Copilot, Recall, and others that Microsoft silently installs in the background.
+      Even if you manually uninstall these components, Microsoft often reinstalls them during system updates or adds background services that collect user data.
+Over time, update after update, these elements may gradually be restored without your consent.

-   3. `Fix WiFi`
+      `Auto Fix WiFi`
-      This button restores WiFi functionality in case the icon it disappears from the Windows taskbar after `Restored the Boost`, If you have or need Wifi press this Button, and restart the PC , after reboot will appear again the Wifi icon in the taskBar.
+      This Checkbox,  auto-restores WiFi functionality in case the icon it disappears from the Windows taskbar after `Restored the Boost`, If you have or need Wifi keep this Checkbox, checked.

-   4. `Rockstar Launcher Fix`
+   3. `Rockstar Launcher Fix & EA Games Performance Fix` (Checkbox)

-      **HandleOS** enforces strict privacy settings to prevent data from being sent outside your computer, keeping everything local.
-However, some launchers—like Rockstar Launcher—require specific Windows components to send out data function.
-This option enables the necessary services send out data for Rockstar Launcher that they require to work properly without compromising overall system privacy.
+      - ***Rockstar Launcher Fix***:
+        HandleOS applies strict privacy rules to keep all data local and prevent outbound telemetry.
+However, the Rockstar Launcher depends on certain Windows services to function properly, which may involve limited outbound connectivity.
+Enabling this fix restores the necessary components for Rockstar to launch and operate correctly—without weakening HandleOS's overall privacy model.

+      - ***EA Games Performance Fix***:
+        Some EA games (like FC25 or others using both Steam + EA Desktop) can suffer from severe performance issues on ultra-optimized systems.
+This is due to how multiple anti-cheat engines, dual launcher overlays, and EA telemetry interfere with proper power distribution to the GPU, causing stuttering, delayed rendering, or low GPU usage.
+        Enabling this fix adjusts system behavior to correct power allocation and improve stability and performance in affected EA titles.

+        **IMPORTANT:** "`Rockstar Launcher Fix & EA Games Performance Fix` is applied instantly — no need to press the `Start Boost` button."

-   5. `Start Restore (Main Button)`
+   4. `Start Boost (Main Button)`
       This is the primary button for applying HandleOS system restoration settings.
 Once started, you must wait for the process to complete before closing this page.